paymentwall/paymentwall-android-sdk/README.md

 ![](static/Progress.png) ![](static/PaymentSuccess.png)
 ![](static/PaymentUnsuccessful.png)

-You can modify any component you want by add it in your custom style:
+You can modify any component you want by add it in your custom style.
 Example:
 ```java
 <style name="PwsdkCustomTheme" parent="@style/PaymentwallSDKTheme">